 Green Heart of Wales

-The Regeneration Funding Team within Regeneration Services provides a project development and advisory service on Powys County Council Funding support and other external funding.
-This involves researching and identifying opportunities to bid for funding and supporting project applications.
+The Regeneration Funding Team within the Economic and Regeneration Service provides a project development and advisory service on all aspects of funding which includes researching and identifying opportunities to bid for funding and supporting project applications.

 For help and advice contact the Regeneration Funding Team: